Academic advisor

 DI

 Short for The Daily Iowan, the DI is the University’s award-winning, student-run newspaper, which is distributed free to students in residence halls, Greek housing, and apartments within carrier zones.
-Find it online at www.dailyiowan.com.
+Find it online here to stay up to date with what is happening on-campus from the perspective of student journalists.

 Hancher

-Back after the original building was flooded in 2008, this new performing-arts venue allows students the opportunity to see Mamma Mia!, the Joffrey Ballet, and Yo-Yo Ma, to name a few, during the 2016–17 academic year.
+Back after the original building was flooded in 2008, this new performing-arts venue allows students the opportunity to see Broadway theatrical performances, famous dance and ballet companies, and a variety of other performers, like bluegrass bands or comedians.

 Herky